dreamcatcher-tech/network/Inbox/2024-01-15 2103 list of all the process moves we need to make.md

 Use the print function in memfs to dump directory to file in text format. use snapshot utility in memfs to be able to store snapshots for development testing.
 This is a highly efficient utility that can use cbor and can be dumped to ipfs.

+The hydration boundary is what actions go thru when they get committed.
+This means they lose all functions added to them, and become pure json.
+This is crucial for replayability.